CLI

 [3]:

-python -m citylearn simulate citylearn_challenge_2022_phase_1 -k -l 100
+!python -m citylearn learn citylearn_challenge_2022_phase_1 -k -l 100 -e 1

-Reading a saved Simulator
+Reading a Saved Simulation

-After a CLI simulation completes, the pickled citylearn.simulator.Simulator object can be read into memory and its env property can be utilized as would the env from a simulation that was run in a python script:
+After a CLI simulation completes, the pickled object can be read into memory and its env property can be utilized as would the env from a simulation that was run in a python script:

 [4]: